JAlcocerT/JAlcocerT/content/blog/ai-n8n.md

     * **Can be more resource intensive**: The visual builder and its features can sometimes require more resources than Huginn's lighter-weight approach.
     * **Can get visually complex**: For extremely large or complex workflows, the canvas can become cluttered and difficult to manage.

+##### n8n x formbricks

+Remember to install the community node `@formbricks/n8n-nodes-formbricks`

+YOu will need the **API**: https://formbricks.com/docs/api-reference/generate-key

+And also the **webhooks** configured: https://formbricks.com/docs/xm-and-surveys/core-features/integrations/webhooks

+To **connect APIs** you can have a look to: https://github.com/PipedreamHQ/pipedream

+{{< callout type="info" >}}
+But the killer to test http Get/Post/... has been https://webhook.site/
+{{< /callout >}}

+Step 1: Prepare n8n and Formbricks

+First, you need to set up the connection.

+* **In n8n**, add the **Formbricks** trigger node to your canvas.
+* **In Formbricks**, make sure you have a survey created and its **webhook** integration is active.

+Step 2: Get the Webhook URL from n8n

+The webhook URL is the link that connects your Formbricks survey to your n8n workflow.

+* Click on the **Formbricks** node in n8n.
+* Click the **"Listen for event"** button in the node's settings panel.
+* A new, unique URL will appear below the button.
+Copy this URL exactly.

+Step 3: Configure Formbricks

+Next, you'll tell your Formbricks survey where to send the data.

+* Go to your Formbricks account and navigate to the **Integrations** section of your survey.
+* In the webhook settings, **paste the URL** you copied from n8n into the **Webhook URL** field.
+* Save the changes.

+Step 4: Test the Connection

+Now, you'll trigger the webhook to send the data.

+* Go to your Formbricks survey and submit a **new** response.
+* Return to your n8n workflow.
+If the connection is successful, the data from your survey will appear in the output of the **Formbricks** node.

+Step 5: Configure the HTTP Request Node

+With the data successfully captured, you can now send it to its final destination.

+* Add an **HTTP Request** node to your workflow and connect it to the **Formbricks** node.
+* In the **HTTP Request** node settings, configure the following:
+    * **Method:** `POST`
+    * **URL:** Your Webhook.site URL.
+    * **Body Content Type:** `JSON`
+    * **JSON Field:** `{{ $json.response }}` (to send all data) or a custom JSON object with specific fields.

+Step 6: Activate the Workflow

+* Once you're satisfied with your test, use the toggle in the top-right corner of the n8n canvas to **activate** your workflow.

+Your workflow will now automatically capture every new survey response from Formbricks and send it to your configured destination.

 ### N8N vs Hugging vs Flowise